gutfeeling/word_forms/README.md

 <img src="https://github.com/gutfeeling/word_forms/blob/master/logo.png" alt="word forms logo" width="500">
 ## Accurately generate all possible forms of an English word

+Word forms can accurately generate all possible forms of an English word.
+It can conjugate verbs.
+It can connect different parts of speeches e.g noun to adjective, adjective to adverb, noun to verb etc. It can pluralize singular nouns.
+It does this all in one function.
+Enjoy!

 ## Examples

 Some very relevant examples :-P